Planning for Surgery

 When you awake from surgery, you will have gauze or bandages over your incision and a support bra or elastic bandage to reduce swelling and secure the reconstructed breast.
 A small, thin tube or tubes (surgical drains) will be under your skin to help remove excess fluid or blood from the surgery site.
 Ask your doctor about bathing, showering, how to measure the fluid, and keep the drain clean.
 Be sure you understand how to take care of the drains and incisions.

 Your doctor will prescribe pain medicine and antibiotics.
 Make sure your pain is controlled.
-You may have a pain pump that allows you to press a button to receive narcotic pain medication (a Patient Controlled Analgesia (PCA)) through a vein for one to three days after surgery.
+You may have a pain pump that allows you to press a button to receive narcotic pain medication through a vein for one to three days after surgery.
 Sometimes, your surgeon will use a “pain ball” (non-narcotic) which slowly deflates, dripping pain medicine and a local anesthetic to the reconstructed area.
 Visits to your plastic surgeon will be scheduled to remove the drains and make sure that you’re recovering well.
-You cannot drive when you are taking narcotic pain medication, so you should arrange for someone to drive you.
+You cannot drive when you are taking narcotic pain medication, so you should plan for someone to drive you.

-The first phase of the healing process for reconstructive surgery takes at least 4 – 6 weeks and you can expect to feel tired and sore.
-When a woman opts for immediate reconstruction (at the time of her mastectomy), she may recover 4-6 weeks faster than a woman who opts for delayed reconstruction (at a later date).
+The first phase of the healing process for reconstructive surgery takes at least 4–6 weeks and you might feel tired and sore.
+When a woman opts for immediate reconstruction, she may recover 4-6 weeks faster than a woman who opts for delayed reconstruction.
 More than one operation may be required to complete the process or achieve the result you want.

-The shape and position of the new breast will improve as swelling diminishes.
+The shape and position of the new breast will improve as swelling decreases.
 Over time, some sensation may return to the reconstructed breast.
-Although it is difficult to re-create the look and feel of a natural breast, most women are pleased with their new breast silhouette after reconstruction and their ability to look natural in clothing.
+But, it is hard to re-create the look and feel of a natural breast; most women are pleased with their new breast silhouette after reconstruction.